apache/sedona/docs/tutorial/zeppelin.md

 ## Zeppelin Spark notebook demo

 We provide a full Zeppelin Spark notebook which demonstrates al functions.
-Please download [GeoSpark-Zeppelin notebook template](../image/geospark-zeppelin-demo.json) and [test data - arealm.csv](../image/arealm.csv).
+Please download [Sedona-Zeppelin notebook template](../image/geospark-zeppelin-demo.json) and [test data - arealm.csv](../image/arealm.csv).

 You need to use Zeppelin to import this notebook JSON file and modify the input data path in the notebook.